Best Hikes in Norway: Why Hiking in Lysefjord Rocks?

 6. sunglasses and sunscreen

-7. fully charged mobile phone, with potentially extra battery, if you take a lot of pictures and check Internet on the go
+7. fully charged mobile phone, with an extra battery if you take a lot of pictures and check the Internet on the go

 8. bag for collecting your garbage